Discover your unique, God-given brilliance and put it into action.

 Students in the SAIL Program are expected to abide by the principles described in the Student Contract.

-74% of our SAIL students achieved honor roll status in 2020.
+68% of our SAIL students achieve honor roll status.

 I honestly don't know where we'd be today without the SAIL Program--specifically, the ability to teach my student to be organized with her time and paperwork (and ultimately her life) was a huge benefit.